This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Seizures are relatively common in children with cerebral palsy, but it’s important to note that not all children will experience them.
+Seizures are fairly common in children with cerebral palsy.
 Those who do may have different types of seizures ranging from mild to severe.
 It is essential to recognize the signs of a seizure and know how to keep a child safe until it ends.

 What Are Seizures?